 Don’t skip this step.
 Technical skills matter, but so does how someone communicates, handles disagreements, and collaborates under pressure.
 Ask about specific past situations: “Tell me about a time you disagreed with a technical decision on your team.
 What happened?”
 Concrete stories beat hypotheticals every time.

 Watch for red flags too.
-Candidates who can't explain their past work clearly, who blame every failure on teammates, or who show zero curiosity about your product are likely to be difficult hires regardless of their technical ability.
-The best engineers are collaborative by nature - if that trait doesn't show up in conversation, it probably won't show up on the job.
+Candidates who can’t explain their past work clearly, who blame every failure on teammates, or who show zero curiosity about your product are likely to be difficult hires regardless of their technical ability.
+Strong engineers are collaborative by nature - if that trait doesn’t show up in conversation, it probably won’t show up on the job.
+If you’re building a career in this space, our guide on how to become a technical recruiter covers the skills and certifications that help recruiters evaluate engineering talent effectively.

 What Outreach Gets Software Engineers to Respond?

-The average response rate for cold recruiter outreach sits between 2-5% for job board applications and around 12% for LinkedIn InMails, according to industry benchmarks.
+Cold recruiter outreach generates between 2-5% response rates for job board applications and around 12% for LinkedIn InMails, according to industry benchmarks.
 That means for every 100 engineers you contact through traditional channels, you might hear back from 5-12.
-Those numbers aren't sustainable when you're trying to fill roles fast.
+Those numbers aren’t sustainable when you’re trying to fill roles quickly.

 Personalize beyond the name.
 “Hi [Name], I saw your profile and thought you’d be a great fit” is barely better than a mass email.
 Reference a specific project they built, a talk they gave, or a contribution to an open-source library.
 Show that you actually looked at their work, not just their job title.

 Go multi-channel.
-Email alone isn't enough.
+Email alone isn’t enough.
 The most effective outreach sequences combine email, LinkedIn, and SMS in a coordinated cadence.
 A candidate who ignores a LinkedIn message might respond to a well-crafted email that references something specific from their GitHub.
-Pin's automated multi-channel outreach delivers a 48% response rate with software engineers - see how Pin finds engineers.
+Pin’s automated multi-channel outreach delivers 5x better response rates with software engineers than traditional recruiting channels - see how Pin finds engineers.

 Time it right.
 Don’t send outreach on Monday mornings or Friday afternoons.
 Tuesday through Thursday, mid-morning, tends to get the best response rates.
 And follow up - but not more than twice.
 Three unreturned messages means move on.